LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/throw_1.rst

    throw(Exception)

 Throws an exception.
+See also the ISO Prolog standard definition.
 This built-in method is declared private and thus cannot be used as a message to an object.

 Modes and number of proofs
 --------------------------